 Meaning

-In the quote “I rise today in support of Bill C-38, the Civil Marriage Act.
-I rise in support of a Canada in which liberties are safeguarded, rights are protected and the people of this land are treated as equals under the law.,” the emphasis is on friendship.
-It highlights the thought that meaningful bonds require openness while implying that small gestures strengthen friendships.
+The message behind “I rise today in support of Bill C-38, the Civil Marriage Act.
+I rise in support of a Canada in which liberties are safeguarded, rights are protected and the people of this land are treated as equals under the law.” revolves around friendship.
+It suggests that meaningful bonds require openness, making it relatable to many people's experiences.

 Theme